bladeacer/obsi-snip-coll/snippets/flexcyon/new-tab/ascii-art.md

 # Ascii Art

-Sets customsiable ASCII art in new tabs.
+Set customisable ASCII art in new tabs.

 This snippet was automatically extracted from the `flexcyon` theme.